MicrosoftDocs/winrt-api/windows.devices.display/displaymonitor_isdolbyvisionsupportedinhdrmode.md

 ## -description

 Gets a value that indicates whether the monitor's metadata has specified that it treats high dynamic range (HDR) as a special *Dolby Vision* mode.
-This API is intended to be used by the [Dolby audio decoder](/windows/win32/medfound/dolby-audio-decoder) running within media to play specially certified content.
+This API is intended to be used by the DolbyVision video decoder running within media to play specially certified content.

 ## -property-value